 Numbers of students opting for this vocational-based course have increased rapidly, reflecting the good teaching, access to resources and opportunities to work with professional musicians as part of the course.
 We co-teach some lessons which enable students to form different types and sizes of ensembles and work with other experienced performers.

-Year One: Certificate (AS equivalent)
+Year One: Certificate in Music Performance (AS equivalent)

-Year Two: Subsidiary Diploma (A Level equivalent)
+Year Two: Extended Certificate in Music Performance (A Level equivalent)

 The course will be suitable for those who have taken GCSE Music as well as those students who play an instrument or sing to a competent level (Grade 4 and above is a suitable comparison).
 You must be prepared to perform as a soloist and in groups.